Food

 According

-Codex Alimentarius Commission, food hygiene should cover all of
+to the Codex Alimentarius Commission, food hygiene should cover all of

 these elements throughout the supply chain (all GFSI-benchmarked standards have